21 CFR Part 11 compliance – PDF & Key Things to Know

 5 min read

-Historically, companies maintained a paper trail of all their equipment, experiments and results in order to comply with cGMP (Current Good Manufacturing Practices) and cGLP (Current Good Laboratory Practices) regulations.
-Today, with increasing amount of automatization, digital records and computer managed equipment the volume of digital data created and transferred has rapidly surmounted what is still feasible to maintain in paper records.
+Historically, companies maintained a paper trail of all their equipment, experiments and results in order to comply with the current GMP (Good Manufacturing Practices) and GLP (Good Laboratory Practices) regulations.
+Today, with the increasing amount of digitalization and automatization, the volume of digital data created and transferred has rapidly surmounted what is still feasible to maintain in paper records.
 This situation calls for a radical switch from paper records to digital records.

 SciNote supports electronic signatures, electronic witnessing, audit trails and more.

 If your lab needs to comply with 21 CFR part 11, GLP or GMP requirements, this is the PDF for you.